chriselderer/expandable-recycler-view/README.md

 ### 2. Implementing the Expandable Interface

 By design, the ExpandableRecyclerViewAdapter forces your subclass to implement methods of the Expandable Interface.
-These methods mock the workflow for a regular RecyclerView and make it simple to handle header, sub header, and content views.
+These methods mimic the workflow for a regular RecyclerView and make it simple to handle header, sub header, and content views.

 #### Providing section information and datasources